deobald/deobald.ca/src/content/essays/2023-07-13-third-wave-commercial-open-source.md

 But it should also keep working even when the manufacturer goes out of business.

 This isn't to say that all third wave open source must be local-first.
-But if your software actively violates these principles -- because it doesn't work without a network connection, or because it relies entirely on a service the user doesn't control (whether free or paid), or because it makes data opaque to users, or because doesn't allow users to control their data, or because it violates privacy, or because it makes data ephemeral -- the less likely it is to qualify for the title of third wave open source.
+But if your software actively violates these principles --- because it doesn't work without a network connection, or because it relies entirely on a service the user doesn't control (whether free or paid), or because it makes data opaque to users, or because doesn't allow users to control their data, or because it violates privacy, or because it makes data ephemeral --- the less likely it is to qualify for the title of Third Wave Open Source.

-Third wave open source is future-focused, and local-first software isn't just a prescient idea -- it's an inevitability.
+Third wave open source is future-focused, and local-first software isn't just a prescient idea --- it's an inevitability.

 ## Examples